jonas-schiel/market-crisis-detection/README.md

 ## Research Question:

-Can market crises be predicted before they happen?
+Can a market crisis be predicted before it happens?
 This project uses market data to predict whether the market will be in crisis 20 days from the current date.

 ## Project Specs